-How to Use Remote Desktop?
+How to Setup Remote Desktop?

 It has been proven time and time again that allowing employees to work remotely boosts their productivity and engagement at work.
-Not only does it lessen their attrition rate, but also increase their work productivity and function.
+Not only does it lessen their attrition rate, but also increases their work productivity and function.

 But you may be asking yourself right now, how can you provide that for your teams?
 Well, the answer to your question is remote desktop technology.
 By knowing how to setup remote desktop and to add it to your organization, you can maximize your business' efficiency while boosting your employees' competency level.

 What is Remote Desktop?

 According to Information Technology of Morehouse School of Medicine, remote desktop is a technology that allows you to sit in front of a computer (sometimes referred to as the client computer) and connect to a computer remotely (sometimes referred to as the host computer) from an offsite location.
 This allows you to do certain tasks as if you're sitting in front of the computer you're trying to remote to.
 From there, you can fix troubleshoot issues, run apps, and even perform certain administrative tasks.

 Since the remote desktop is found to be an amazing tool that can help maximize one's work efficiency, thousands of businesses are starting to add this technology to their organizations.
 From multinational companies to learning institutions that offer educational services overseas, a remote desktop has been proven to be a useful technology the modern business dynamic need.